 In 1992, the Lake Havasu Fisheries Improvement Program began construction and placement of fish habitat structures in 42 coves throughout the lake, with the objective of enhancing and sustaining the game fish population.
 Since completion in 2002, the program has continued to maintain these structures.
-Residents feel strongly about protecting fishing on the lake for generations to come.
+Residents feel strongly about protecting Lake Havasu fishing habitats for generations to come.
 Countless volunteers have contributed more than 210,000 hours to the program thus far.

 The Bureau of Land Management leads a seven-member partnership for the program that includes the Arizona Game and Fish Department, Bureau of Reclamation, California Department of Fish and Game, U.S. Fish and Wildlife Service, U.S. Geological Survey, and Anglers United, a private nonprofit group.

 As one of the largest and most successful fish habitat improvement projects ever undertaken in the U.S., it stands as a shining example of what can be accomplished when government natural resource agencies, anglers and interested members of the public and private sector companies work together on behalf of the future of fishing.
-(For more information, contact Doug Adams, BLM, at 928-505-1258.)
+(For more information, contact BLM at 928-505-1200.)

-The combination of natural resources and careful management make Lake Havasu one of the best in Arizona.
+The combination of natural resources and careful management make Lake Havasu fishing some of the best in Arizona.
 The video below will explain more about the Lake Havasu fishing habitat program.